Full lint catalog & Configuration guide

 • experiment contains general context about the experiment

-• linters allows to enable or disable explicitly linters; linters are disabled by default if not enabled in this section
+• linters allows to enable or disable explicitly linters; linters are enabled in this section

 • parameters where individual linter parameters can be set.
 The names of the parameters correspond to keyword arguments names in the functions implementing the linters.